Bort-Millipede/GPU-Cracking-Rig-Builder/README.md

 ## Command-Line Options
 The following command line options are available for the stage scripts:
 * ```--verbose``` (all stages): Verbose script output.
 By default, the stages attempt to suppress most command output (within reason) and execute as "quietly" as possible.
 Use this option to enable full output during script execution.
 * ```--keep-tmp``` (stages 2 and 3): Do not remove the temporary directory (and all its contents) after successful script completion.
-Stages 2 and 3 create a temporary "gpucrack-tmp" directory for storing the NVIDIA driver installer and the build directories (hashcat, rexgen, john), which is subsequently deleted after successful script completion.
-Use this option to keep the "gpucrack-tmp" directory after completion.
+Stages 2 and 3 create a temporary "gpucrack-tmp" directory for storing the NVIDIA driver installer and the build directories (hashcat, rexgen, john), which is subsequently deleted after successful script execution.
+Use this option to keep the "gpucrack-tmp" directory after execution.
+* ```--force-rexgen``` (stage 3): Overwrite current rexgen installation with rexgen v2.0.9 (commit 5b2f4b159ec948c1f9429eca4389ca2adc9c0b07, the last known commit to be compatible with John the Ripper), even if the current installation is detected to be rexgen v2.0.9

 # Development Notes
 The bash scripts were developed and tested using the following setup:

 * HP Z800 Server Workstation with dual NVIDIA Quadro K600 GPUs installed.
-* VMWare ESXi 6.5 installed, "Hardware Passthrough" configured for both NVIDIA cards.
+* VMWare ESXi 6.7 installed, "Hardware Passthrough" configured for both NVIDIA cards.
 * VMs created with the following specifications/configurations:
 	* 4 or more CPUs
 	* 16GB or higher Memory